komalgithub677/komalgithub677/README.md

 ## 🚀 About Me

+🚀 About Me

-🎓 Final-Year **Computer Engineering Student** (Graduating 2026)
+🎓 Final-Year Computer Engineering Student (Graduating 2026)

-💡 Passionate about **AI and Full-Stack Development**
+💻 Passionate about Full Stack Development and Innovative Solutions

-💻 Skilled in **Java, SQL, HTML, CSS, JavaScript, API Integration, React, MongoDB, Node.js, Express, and Bootstrap**
+⚙️ Skilled in Java, SQL, HTML, CSS, JavaScript, API Integration, React, MongoDB, Node.js, Express, and Bootstrap

-🌱 Seeking opportunities as a **Freelance Developer** to build innovative and impactful web solutions
+🌱 Seeking opportunities as a Freelance Developer to build impactful and scalable web applications

 ---